About the Multiple Subject Teaching Credential (Elementary TK-8)

 If your interest lies in educating children in grades twelve and below, including preschool, earning your multiple subject credential is the path for you.
 Most Multiple Subject teachers in California teach in grades K-6.

-These classrooms hold the same group of students (self-contained classes) throughout the day, and you will teach all subject matters with this credential authorization which includes an English Learner Authorization (ELAM).
+These classrooms hold the same group of students (self-contained) throughout the day, and you will teach all subject matter areas.
+The credential also contains a CLAD or English Learner or EL authorization allowing you to teach English Language Learners or Emergent Bilinguals.
 This will authorize you to provide the following services to English learners: (1) instruction for English language development in grades twelve and below, including preschool, and in classes organized primarily for adults; and (2) specially designed content instruction delivered in English in multiple-subject-matter (self-contained) classes.

 Teaching the same group of children throughout the year creates bonds between you and your students.
 Often you will become a trusted source in which you're seen as their role model and mentor in which they share their thoughts, concerns, and dreams.
 You have the opportunity to be their first guide in cultivating life-long learners and experience the joys of their early learning successes.

 For your clinical practice, you will be placed into lower and upper elementary classroom.

 We partner with many school districts for clinical practice placements.
 These schools are chosen based on their ethnic, race, and socioeconomic diversity as well as the inclusion of students with disabilities and the use of curriculum that is aligned with California’s adopted content standards and frameworks.